Latest Center News

 Presentations and Publications from CIRS

-Our experienced team is always producing their own works, Click here to explore their new and old publications and presentations.
+Our students, staff and faculty contribute to efforts to disseminate our work.
+Click here to explore their new and old publications and presentations.

 If you are an educator or MH professional interested in learning about or participating in our projects click here.